top of page

 {Yuko Ulrich}

-In parallel, we develop and use protocols to infect ants with various live pathogens (fungi, bacteria, nematodes) and monitor their transmission to other colony members over time.
+We experimentally infect ants with various pathogens (fungi, bacteria, nematodes) and monitor their transmission in colonies over time.